TEAMSTARWORLD/staradder/README.md

 𝐅𝐄𝐀𝐓𝐔𝐑𝐄𝐒 ♨️

--No need of API Id and API hash- It requires only phone numbers -Adds 60 members on an average
+- No need of API Id and API hash- It requires only phone numbers
+- Adds 60 members on an average
--Adds members by ID, even if they don't have usernames.
+- Adds members by ID, even if they don't have usernames.
--Multi-session adding
+- Multi-session adding
--Adds members in high speed[Stable]
+- Adds members in high speed[Stable]
--Adds to private/public groups
+- Adds to private/public groups
--Scrapes members from private/public groups
+- Scrapes members from private/public groups
--Cross platform- Works in Android[Termux], Linux, Windows, etc
+- Cross platform- Works in Android[Termux], Linux, Windows, etc